NBA All-Star Celebrity Game: 2012

-2013 NBA All-Star Celebrity Game
+2013

-The 2013 Sprint NBA All-Star Celebrity Game was played on Friday, February 15, 2013 at the George R. Brown Convention Center in Houston, Texas.
+The 2013 Sprint NBA All-Star Celebrity Game was played on Friday, February 15, 2013, at the George R. Brown Convention Center in Houston, Texas.
 The game featured 18 players, including Jamaican Olympic sprinter Usain Bolt, Entertainment Tonight correspondent Rocsi Diaz, actor Josh Hutcherson, ABC News correspondent John Schriffen, and Kevin Hart.
 Miami Heat small forward LeBron James and Los Angeles Lakers shooting guard Kobe Bryant served as the game's head coaches.

 Josh Hutcherson was the leading scorer of the East Team with 11 points which included three 3-pointers.
 Arne Duncan and Terrence Jenkins were the leading scorers of the West Team with 11 points; teammate Kevin Hart, however, who scored five points, three rebounds, and one assist, was named Celebrity Game MVP for the second successive year.
 Hart became the second player to win the Most Valuable Player award twice joining Terrell Owens, who won it in 2008 and 2009.

-2014 NBA All-Star Celebrity Game
+2014

-The 2014 Sprint NBA All-Star Celebrity Game was played on Friday, February 14, 2014 from the Sprint Arena at the New Orleans Ernest N. Morial Convention Center in New Orleans, Louisiana.
-The game featured 18 players including comedian/actor and two-time Celebrity Game MVP Kevin Hart, Victoria's Secret model Erin Heatherton, ESPN "Mike & Mike" co-hosts Mike Golic and Mike Greenberg, hip-hop artist Snoop Dogg, Actor Michael B. Jordan ("The Wire"), United States Secretary of Education Arne Duncan, and others.
-ESPN's "NBA Countdown" co-hosts Bill Simmons and Jalen Rose were the head coaches.
+The 2014 Sprint NBA All-Star Celebrity Game was played on Friday, February 14, 2014, from the Sprint Arena at the New Orleans Ernest N. Morial Convention Center in New Orleans, Louisiana.
+The game featured 18 players including comedian/actor and two-time Celebrity Game MVP Kevin Hart, Victoria's Secret model Erin Heatherton, ESPN Mike & Mike co-hosts Mike Golic and Mike Greenberg, hip-hop artist Snoop Dogg, Actor Michael B. Jordan (The Wire), United States Secretary of Education Arne Duncan, and others.
+ESPN's NBA Countdown co-hosts Bill Simmons and Jalen Rose were the head coaches.
 Brandon Franklin was a fan who won the Sprint's Assistant Coach for a Day Sweepstakes and he served as assistant coach for the East team.

 Arne Duncan led the way with a celebrity game record of 20 points, and added 11 rebounds, and six assists as the East team beat the West team 60–56.
 The West's Kevin Hart scored 7 points and 4 assists was once again voted MVP by the fans; however, due to his lackluster play he passed the award to Arne Duncan.